CalvinKent/My-LaTeX/README.md

 - Merged Crowdmark.sty and PrintedAssignment.sty into CKassignment.sty
 - Various macros behave accordingly to specific class. i.e. if the class is specified as PMATH 351, then the figures path is automatically set to figures/pmath351 folder etc.

-NOTE: Ideally, you should only use the packages you need for your document.
+NOTE: Ideally, user should use only the packages they need for their document.
 For ease of use, I included most of the packages I use in my preamble.
 This is very practical but highly inefficient.

 ### Description of .sty files.